pypa/cibuildwheel/docs/options.md

     you run `cibuildwheel --plat linux`.
 This is preferred, but environment variables are better if you need to change per-matrix element (`CIBW_BUILD` is often in this category, for example), or if you cannot or do not want to change a `pyproject.toml` file.
+You can specify a different file to use with `--config-file` on the command line, as well.

 ## Build selection